How do I switch broadband provider?

-If you want to avoid losing your connection even for a few hours, then just time it so that your ADSL and cable services overlap - that way you can make sure that the new service is working before making the final switch.
+If you want to avoid losing your connection even for a few hours, then just time it so that your ADSL and cable services overlap - that way you can make sure the new service is working before making the final switch.

 If you are switching from cable to ADSL, you will need to have an active phone line running through a BT exchange.
 This means you may need to contact BT independently to get them to come and install a line, if you don't have one already, or perhaps reconnect an old one.
 Some internet providers will offer deals that include running your BT line independently, so it may be worth looking into phone and broadband package deals.

 Do be aware that switching between these two types of home broadband could incur additional costs, as (for example) an engineer may need to visit your property.